-Postpartum depression is a mental and emotional health condition that affects primarily women who have recently given birth.
-Because postpartum depression has many different forms and symptoms and affects different women in different ways, it has been difficult to reach a conclusion that this condition has one unique cause.
+Postpartum depression is a mental and emotional health condition that affects women after childbirth.
+It has many different forms and symptoms, and it affects women in different ways.
+Therefore, it is difficult to attribute this condition to one unique cause.

-Instead, it is believed that postpartum depression can have multiple causes all leading to the development of this condition.
-Each woman who develops postpartum depression has her own set of risk factors that have led her to be more susceptible to its development.
+Instead, it is believed that postpartum depression can have multiple causes.
+Each woman who develops postpartum depression has her own set of risk factors that made her more susceptible to its development.

-In some cases, it’s unclear as to why and how a woman developed postpartum depression which can make it all the more confusing and challenging for those suffering from this crippling condition.
+In some cases, it’s unclear as to why and how a woman developed postpartum depression.
+This can make it even more confusing and challenging for those suffering from this crippling condition.

-It’s vital for women who are suffering from postpartum depression to understand that postpartum depression is not the result of something the mother did or didn’t do.
+It is vital for women suffering from postpartum depression to understand that it is not the result of something she did or did not do.
 In other words, it is never the mother’s fault that postpartum depression develops.

 Postpartum Depression Causes

-There are potentially many causes of postpartum depression in women.
-From possible genetic predispositions, to the history of the mother’s health, to countless other environmental, physical and emotional factors, there isn’t necessarily one specific cause in each case.
+There are many causes of postpartum depression in women.
+Potential causes include genetic predispositions, the mother’s health history and countless other environmental, physical and emotional factors.

 Physical Causes of Postpartum Depression

-One of the most commonly believed causes of postpartum depression is that it stems from the drastic hormonal changes that occur once a mother gives birth.
-Dramatic drops in estrogen and progesterone levels place the body into a sudden hormonal shift which is thought to trigger emotional repercussions.
+It is most commonly believed that postpartum depression stems from the drastic hormonal changes that take place during and after childbirth.
+Decreased estrogen and progesterone levels place the body into a sudden hormonal shift.
+This is thought to trigger emotional repercussions.

-However, studies are starting to suggest that though hormonal changes may be a contributing factor, many non-depressed women experience the same drop in hormones and have the same estrogen levels as women who do have postpartum depression.
+However, many non-depressed women experience the same drop in hormones and have the same estrogen levels as women who do have PPD.

 Emotional Causes of Postpartum Depression

 In addition to hormonal changes and sleep deprivation, the risk of postpartum depression developing can increase due to other emotional triggers that can cause postpartum depression.
 These types of emotional situations may include complications faced during childbirth, as well as general feelings of being overwhelmed by new motherhood.